Diablo III: Artisans

-Artisans are non-player characters (NPCs) who sell and craft.
+Artisans are non-player characters (NPCs) who sell and craft items.
 Two types of artisans can be introduced by completing a quest for each: Haedrig Eamon the Blacksmith and Covetous Shen the Jeweler.
 The Reaper of Souls expansion introduced the Mystic artisan, who can replace individual item enchantments and change the physical appearance of items.
 Artisans create items using materials the player can gather by scrapping acquired items and reducing them to their component parts.
 These materials are used to create items with random bonuses.
 Unlike in Diablo II, rare and magic items can also be enhanced rather than just basic weaponry and armor.
 Crafting can be used to train and improve the skills of the artisans rather than create new items.
 When artisans gain new levels, their shop reflects their higher skill level.
 The process of salvaging items into materials also makes inventory management easier.
 Blizzard stated that this crafting system was designed so that it would not slow down the pace of the game.